adelina344/waterLevelSensor/README.md

 # waterLevelSensor
-an Arduino project for an ESP8266 with readingXKC-Y25-V water level sensor that sends notification to a telegram bot
+An Arduino project for an ESP8266 with a water level sensor that sends notification to a telegram bot

   As the summer heat approaches, many of us face the tedious task of emptying the condensation reservoir of our AC units.
 It's a common scenario: you forget to empty it, and when you finally remember, it's too late — water has already spilled onto the floor.
 To address this issue, I found a solution: installing a water level detector on the reservoir.